Istanbul Coffee Culture: What Makes It Unique

 -

-<p>In 1633, the first written reference to Turkish coffee was made in "The Book of Coffee" by the famous traveler and writer Evliya Çelebi.
+Before<p>In 1633, the first written reference to Turkish coffee was made in "The Book of Coffee" by the famous traveler and writer Evliya Çelebi.
 His writings helped solidify the significance of coffee in Turkish culture.</p>

 After<p>The famous Ottoman traveler and writer Evliya Çelebi later documented Istanbul's coffeehouse culture in his travelogue, the Seyahatnâme, helping solidify the significance of coffee in Turkish culture for future generations.</p>

-Why: Fabricated citation: there is no book called 'The Book of Coffee' by Evliya Çelebi published in 1633. Çelebi was born in 1611 (so he would have been 22 in 1633), his journal-writing about Istanbul only began around that period, and his real, famous work is the ten-volume travelogue Seyahatnâme, written and compiled over decades starting around 1640, not a dedicated coffee treatise.
+Why: Unverified citation: there is no book called 'The Book of Coffee' by Evliya Çelebi published in 1633. Çelebi was born in 1611 (so he would have been 22 in 1633), his journal-writing about Istanbul only began around that period, and his real, famous work is the ten-volume travelogue Seyahatnâme, written and compiled over decades starting around 1640, not a dedicated coffee treatise.

 View the full record →